 Now you know what you’re getting in for, you need to know how car hire in Iceland works!

-Iceland car rental requires the following:
+Iceland car rental companies require the following:

 - You need to be over 20 years of age (the minimum for renting a car in Iceland).